costaber/omni-flow/README.md

 need to get familiarized with the schemas of each provider.

-This project was developed as part of the Master's thesis in Computer Science and Engineering at the [Instituto Superior de Engenharia de Lisboa (ISEL)][isel], entitled "Function Composition in Function-as-a-Service Platforms"
+This project was developed as part of the Master's thesis in Computer Science and Engineering at the [Instituto Superior de Engenharia de Lisboa (ISEL)][isel], entitled "Function Composition in Function-as-a-Service Platforms".
+The project was advised by Professors Filipe Freitas and José Simão, and the developed by Bernardo Costa.

 ## How to Build